CBSE Class 6 > Class 6 Notes > Mathematics > NCERT Solutions: Data Handling and Presentation

 Ans: Gulab jamun was chosen by 9 students.

 Shri Nilesh requested one of the staff members to bring the sweets as given in the table.
-The above table helped him to purchase the correct numbers of sweets.
+The table helped him purchase the correct number of sweets for each flavour.

 Q2: Is the above table sufficient to distribute each type of sweet to the correct student?
 Explain.
 If it is not sufficient, what is the alternative?